Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

+v1.4 - 04/06/2020 - Added screenshots for tmux and tabbed terminals

 v1.3 - 03/06/2020 - Added link to PTS(eJPT) course, BOF update

 v1.2 - 03/06/2020 - Added section on notetaking and applications,  more stuff on the exam